stevenelson35/stevenelson35.github.io/_posts/2023-06-17-the-pebble-and-the-pancake.md

 ![Family at Rest stop]({{ site.url }}assets/media/20230619_190421.jpg)

 Not long after getting on the road, our windshield found a pebble.
-And later, we noticed this crack which we got fixed a few days later in Stamford at Safelite.
+And later, we noticed this crack which we got fixed a few days later in *Stamford* at *Safelite*.

 ![Windshield]({{ site.url }}assets/media/20230619_212918.jpg)